Sharp Bounds on the Approximation Rates, Metric Entropy, and $n$-widths of Shallow Neural Networks: Lower Bounds for Dictionaries of Ridge Functions

 \end{theorem} The argument we give here adapts the argument in the proof of Theorem 4 in \cite{makovoz1996random}.
 A careful analysis allows us extend the result to higher dimensions and remove a logarithmic factor.
-The key is to consider profiles $\phi$ whose higher order moments vanish.
+The key is to consider profiles $\phi$ whose higher order moments vanish in combination with a weighted $L^2$-norm with a Bochner-Riesz type weight.

 Before we give the proof, we observe that the Peano kernel formula